 (X) Development Site is located in a census tract where the percentage of adults age 25 and older with an Associate's Degree or higher is 27% or higher as tabulated by the most recent American Community Survey 5-year Estimate.
 (1 point)

 (XI) Development Site is within 1 mile of an indoor recreation facility available to the public.
-Examples includea gym, health club, a bowling alley, a theater, or a municipal or county community center.
+Examples include, but are not limited to, a gym, health club, a bowling alley, a theater, or a municipal or county community center.
 (1 point)

 (XII) Development Site is within 1 mile of an outdoor, dedicated, and permanent recreation facility available to the public.
-Examples include swimming pools or splash pads, tennis courts, golf courses, softball fields, or basketball courts.
+Examples include, but are not limited to, swimming pools or splash pads, tennis courts, golf courses, softball fields, or basketball courts.
 (1 point)

 (XIII) Development Site is within 1 mile of community, civic or service organizations that provide regular and recurring substantive services, beyond exclusively congregational or member-affiliated activities, available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club as long as they make services available without regard to affiliation or membership).
 (1 point)